Labour and Delivery

 Stage three.
 This stage occurs after the baby is born.
 You have contractions until the placenta is delivered.

 Stage four.
-This is the first few hours after birth.
+This is the first few hours after the birth.

 How can you manage pain?